 Advances in the development of Braille tablets are on the horizon.
-However, only about 15% of the blind population reads Braille.
-Braille itself is problematic because word emphasis is contextual rather than formal.
-A bold word is indicated only by a Braille character.
-One cannot gather an immediate sense of what might be important without scanning an entire document.
+However, only about 10% of the legally blind population is able to read Braille.* Further, Braille itself can be problematic because word emphasis is contextual rather than formal.
+For example, A bold word is indicated only by a standard Braille character.
+It’s form does not stand out or call special attention to it.

 To begin my research, I engaged in a variety of empathy activities.
 These included a blindfolded coffee run, a white cane lesson, a jog around an accessible track, and an attempt to function without the privilege my own vision correction.